Learn how to make complex information accessible

 Key features of this flexible and efficient stackable credential program include:

-• Flexibility: Courses can be taken at your own pace, fitting around your schedule.
+- Flexibility: Courses can be started at any time and taken at your own pace, fitting around your schedule.

-The program also offers practical, hands-on experience, allowing participants to build a portfolio that showcases their ability to handle real-world communication challenges.
-This practical experience is invaluable for those looking to transition into technical writing roles or boost their current job performance.
+The program emphasizes practical, hands-on learning, with coursework that generates work samples students may choose to curate into a professional portfolio after completing the program.
+This course is invaluable for those looking to transition into technical writing roles or boost their current job performance.

 Who should participate in this program?